-IoB’s portfolio of vertically focused business events across the UK, the US, and Europe attract senior decision makers and business leaders, and include Internet of Manufacturing, Internet of Supply Chain, and Internet of Energy.
+IoB’s portfolio of vertically-focused business events across the UK, the US, and Europe attract senior decision makers and business leaders, and include Internet of Manufacturing, Internet of Supply Chain, and Internet of Energy.

-Chris is former editor of Computing, Computer Business Review, Professional Outsourcing, UCInsight, Strategist magazine, and more, and is a contributing editor to Diginomica, Computing, and Hack and Craft News.
+Chris is former editor of Computing, Computer Business Review, Professional Outsourcing, UCInsight, Strategist magazine, and more, and is a contributing editor to Diginomica, Computing, and Hack & Craft News.
 Over 20 years in the industry, Chris has also written for The Guardian, the BBC, Computer Weekly, The Times, I-CIO, PC World, The Inquirer, V3, and many more.

 Under his leadership, IoB is refocusing on independent analysis, thought-leadership, and insight, offering a strategic angle on every story – such as the new ‘Internet of Business says…’ feature that rounds off each article.